maurya-sachin/weather-app/README.md

    npm run build
    ```

-6. **Preview the Production Build:**
+6. **Preview the Production Build**:

    ```bash
    npm run preview
    ```

 ## Contributing

 Contributions are welcome!
-If you’d like to improve this project, feel free to submit a pull request or open an issue.
+If you'd like to improve this project, feel free to submit a pull request or open an issue.

 ## Acknowledgments